FormBucket/xander-moon/static/pages/guides/collect-emails-for-newsletter-with-jquery-and-ajax.md

 })
 ```

 Hope you found this helpful!
+If so please tell us (and your friends) on [Twitter @formbucket](https://twitter.com/FormBucket).
+Thanks!